ducanhho2296/ducanhho2296/README.md

 - 👋 Hi, I’m Ducanh
-- 👀 I’m interested in ML and Deep learning
+- 👀 I’m interested in ML, Deep learning
-- 🌱 I’m currently learning Machine learning/DL and aiming to become a ML/DL Engineer
+- 🌱 I’m currently learning Machine learning/DL and aiming to become an ML Engineer as well as MLOps Engineer
 - 💞️ I’m looking for collaborate on Kaggle projects to practice ML skills
 - 📫 My Email: ducanh.ho2296@gmail.com